TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/DataCompiling/Index.rst

     [\TYPO3\CMS\Backend\Form\FormDataProvider\TcaCheckboxItems::class]['disabled'] = true;

-Extension authors can then add an own data provider, which :php:`depends` on the disabled one and is configured as :php:`before` of the next one.
-Therefore effectively substituting single providers with their solutions if needed.
+Extension authors can then add an own data provider, which :php:`depends` on the disabled one and is configured as :php:`before` the next one.
+Therefore effectively substituting single providers with their solution if needed.